SaravananRamanathan/tivix-demo/README.md

 # tivix-demo
  a demo application for tivix.

+ A postman-collection file is also attached to the files, which might be helpfull to test with

 after clone of this project, use the following steps to get it working with docker:
  1. docker build <name> .   (or) docker build.
  2.docker-compose up -d --build